 JUMP TO YOUR SECTION

-- Current US Passport
+- Current U.S. Passport

 - Current Driver’s License or ID

-You'll need (ONE) of the following:
+Bring one of the following:

-- Know your social security number
+- Know your Social Security Number

 - Pay Stub